-\sys{EAGRE}{6544856}{2013} stores RDF data on HDFS, where data are pre-processed using Hadoop to extract entities and their classes, thereafter applying graph-based data partitioning based on METIS.
+\sys{EAGRE}{6544856}{2013} stores RDF data on HDFS, where data are pre-processed using Hadoop to extract entities and their classes, thereafter applying graph-based data partitioning using METIS.
 For each entity class, EAGRE adopts a space-filling curve technique (see Section~\ref{sec:estore}): an in-memory index structure that is used to index high-dimensional data, and more specifically in this case, to decide where the data for a given entity should be stored.
 Joins are pushed to individual nodes where possible, with multiway joins between nodes being evaluated using Hadoop.
 A strategy similar to a distributed form of sideways-information-passing is used to reduce network traffic, where nodes share information about the possible ranges of constants matching individual variables, filtering intermediate results outside those ranges before they are sent over the network.

 \sys{MR-RDF}{DuBCD13}{2013} is a distributed RDF store that uses RDF-3X for local storage, and Hadoop for join processing.
 A partition is generated for each characteristic set, where a triple is added to the partition for the characteristic set of its subject.
 Given that this may give rise to a large number of partitions, similar characteristic sets are clustered together to form larger partitions corresponding to the number of machines available.
 The larger partition is then described by the union of the characteristic sets it contains, which can be used for matching star joins (with constant predicates) to partitions.
 Star joins are evaluated locally by RDF-3X, and their results are joined over Hadoop.